youbs/ubermuda.github.io/_posts/2014-10-05-a-php-development-environment-with-docker.md

 ## What is a PHP development environment

 Given the complexity of today's web applications, a PHP development environment can be a lot of things.
 To keep things simple, we are going to limit ourselves.
-Our environement will be able to run a Symfony project through Nginx and PHP5-FPM, with MySQL.
+Our environment will be able to run a Symfony project through Nginx and PHP5-FPM, with MySQL.
 Running CLI commands inside a running container is a bit more complicated, so we'll keep that for another post too.

 ## Pet vs Cattle

 Another decision we have to make upfront is whether our development environment will be single or multi-container.
 There are advantages in both:

-* single-containers are easier to pass around, and manipulate
+* single-containers are easier to pass around, and manipulate, because they are self-contained.
+Everything runs in the same container, much like a VM.
+It also means that every time you want to upgrade something (new version of PHP for example), you need to rebuild the whole container.
-* multi-containers allows for greater modularity when adding components to your stack
+* multi-containers allows for greater modularity when adding components to your stack, because each container contains a part of the stack: web, php, mysql, etc. You can scale up each service individually, easily add services without having to rebuild everything, etc.

 Because I'm lazy, and I need to keep some content for my book, we'll only see the single-container approach in this post.